osteele/hackingthelibrary.org/_assignments/lab-2.md

 in the `git push` output above.
 Open `https://htl-lab-osteele.herokuapp.com/` in a browser.
 Or:

-2. `heroku app:open` does this automatically.
+2. `heroku apps:open` does this automatically.

 You should see an “Application Error” page.